 As a result of its reinsurance / retro purchasing activities the Company is exposed to the credit risk of a reinsurer failing to meet its obligations under the reinsurance contracts.
 To help mitigate this, all reinsurance purchasing is subject to financial security requirements specified by the Reinsurance Security Committee ("RSC").
 The RSC maintains a list of approved reinsurers, reviews credit risk assessments for potential new reinsurers, regularly monitors approved reinsurers with consideration for events which may have a material impact on their creditworthiness, recommends counterparty limits for different types of ceded business and monitors concentrations of credit risk.
-This assessment considers a wide range of individual attributes, including a review of the counterparty's financial strength, industry position and other qualitative factors.
-Generally, the RSC requires reinsurers who do not meet specified requirements to provide collateral.

-Reinsurance recoverable assets (continued)
+Reinsurance recoverable assets